Boakye Agyarko: Ministerial appointment

 In January 2017, Agyarko was appointed the minister of energy in the Akufo-Addo administration.
 He was approved by parliament in February 2017.
-As the Energy Minister, Agyarko has supervisory responsibility for fifteen major agencies under the ministry.
+As the Energy Minister, Agyarko had supervisory responsibility for fifteen major agencies under the ministry.

 Controversy

-Prior to Agyarko's ministerial confirmation in February 2017, he was accused by Mahama Ayariga of the parliamentary appointment committee of bribing members of the minority to facilitate his approval as a Minister of energy.
-Ayariga reported on Radio Gold, that Agyarko through Muntaka Mubarak, the minority chief whip, had tried to influence the decision of the Appointments Committee of Parliament by giving each minority member a bribe.
+Prior to Agyarko's ministerial confirmation in February 2017, he was accused by Mahama Ayariga at the parliamentary appointment committee of bribing members of the minority to facilitate his approval as a Minister of energy.
+Ayariga reported on Radio Gold, that Agyarko through Muntaka Mubarak, the minority Chief Whip, had tried to influence the decision of the Appointments Committee of Parliament by giving each minority member a bribe.
 The Speaker of Parliament, Aaron Mike Oquaye set up an ad hoc parliamentary committee to investigate the matter.
 After the investigation, the Joe Ghartey committee exonerated Agyarko but cited and found Ayariga guilty of being in contempt of parliament for making false allegations against a colleague and bringing the parliament into disrepute.
 Ayariga was made to render an apology on the floor of parliament and warned to be mindful of his actions in the future.
 After his ministerial appointment was approved, Ayariga publicly praised Agyarko for his track record asserting that his nomination was approved on merit.

 Cabinet Minister

 In May 2017, President Nana Akufo-Addo named Boakye Agyarko as part of nineteen ministers who would form his cabinet.
-The names of the 19 ministers were submitted the Parliament of Ghana and announced by the Speaker of the House, Rt.
+The names of the 19 ministers were submitted to the Parliament of Ghana and announced by the Speaker of the House, Rt.
 Hon.
 Prof. Mike Ocquaye.
-As a Cabinet minister, Agyarko is part of the inner circle of the president and is to aid in key decision-making activities in the country.
+As a Cabinet minister, Agyarko was part of the inner circle of the president and aided in key decision-making activities in the country.